 (29 June 2014)

-early on in their careers, only to degenerate over time and to become irrelevant.
-However, there are times when the musicians
+material early on in their careers, only to degenerate over time and to become irrelevant.
+However, there are times when the

-go the opposite direction and actually get their acts together with time.
-In the case of the Swedish band Pest, they had done
+musicians go the opposite direction and actually get their acts together with time.
+In the case of the Swedish band Pest,

-nothing of note for some years, other than release a string of unimpressive and mediocre Darkthrone worship.
-Yet, in 2004,
+they had done nothing of note for some years, other than release a string of unimpressive and mediocre Darkthrone worship.

-Based on their past, one would think that Necro and Equimanthorn were unsuited for such a task, but they managed to put together
+minutes.
+Based on their past, one would think that Necro and Equimanthorn were unsuited for such a task, but they managed

-a monumental piece of Black Metal.
-"Lķfit es daušafęrš" sounds as if the band had put their Darkthrone records aside for a
+to put together a monumental piece of black metal.
+"Lķfit es daušafęrš" sounds as if the band had put their Darkthrone records

-while, instead preferring to listen to the classic works of Burzum.
-The slow build-up is reminiscent of "Det Som En Gang Var",
+aside for a while, instead preferring to listen to the classic works of Burzum.
+The slow build-up is reminiscent of "Det Som

-and some of the slower riffs also sound very much influenced by this track.
-The vocals, though, are far from the tortured
+En Gang Var", and some of the slower riffs also sound very much influenced by this track.
+The vocals, though, are far from

-screams of Varg Vikernes.
-Necro's voice sounds utterly filled with hate and surely the old Norse lyrics help with this harsh
+the tortured screams of Varg Vikernes.
+Necro's voice sounds utterly filled with hate and surely the old Norse lyrics help

-feeling.
-Throughout the song, more primitive riffs alternate with bitter cold tremolo melodies that come together to create
+with this harsh feeling.
+Throughout the song, more primitive riffs alternate with bitter cold tremolo melodies that come together

-a dark and frozen atmosphere.
-Finally, the production of a Pest album really works well with the material, being clear enough
+to create a dark and frozen atmosphere.
+Finally, the production of a Pest album really works well with the material, being

-to hear all that is going on but still allowing for a raw edge.
-Despite its length, "Lķfit es daušafęrš" never becomes tedious
+clear enough to hear all that is going on but still allowing for a raw edge.
+Despite its length, "Lķfit es daušafęrš" never

-or repetitive, as there are several tempo changes.
-This is the sort of music that would be really fitting to accompany one
+becomes tedious or repetitive, as there are several tempo changes.
+This is the sort of music that would be really fitting

-while wandering through a frozen wasteland, littered with corpses, on the way toward some endless dark forest where the chains
+to accompany one while wandering through a frozen wasteland, littered with corpses, on the way toward some endless dark forest

-as the cold blade caresses your flesh.
-The knife will have the last word, and the snow-covered earth shall drink your blood...
+begins to emerge as the cold blade caresses your flesh.
+The knife will have the last word, and the snow-covered earth shall